Skip to content

 The Government has procured a third generation vaccine called "JYNNEOS" by making reference to the earlier recommendations of the Scientific Committee on Vaccine Preventable Diseases and the Scientific Committee on Emerging and Zoonotic Diseases as pre-exposure and post-exposure vaccination.
 The vaccine has arrived in Hong Kong in September 2022 to be used in the Mpox Vaccination Programme.
 "JYNNEOS" has been licensed by the U.S. Food and Drug Administration (FDA) for the protection of mpox in 2019.

-To reduce the risk of infection, members of the public travelling to places affected by monkeypox virus should:
+To reduce the risk of infection, members of the public travelling to places affected by mpox should:

 • Avoid close, skin-to-skin contact with sick people or people with a rash that looks like mpox;